johannaschmidle/TitanicSurvival/README.md

 ## Motivation
 **Goal:** build a machine learning model to predict if a passenger survived the sinking of the Titanic or not.
-For each in the test set, you must predict a 0 or 1 value for the variable (Classifier).
+For each instance in the test set, you must predict a 0 or 1 value for the target variable (Classifier).

 ## Metric
 Submissions are evaluated on **accuracy**.
 The score is the percentage of passengers you correctly predict (this is known as accuracy).